renamabo/danembb/README.md

 ### Hey there, I'm Dane! 🇨🇴 🎶 🏃🏻

 🔭  I’m currently working on:
- - Mod 3 Group Project, Consultancy Project!
+ - Turing School Mod 3 Solo Project, Sweater Weather!

 🌱  I’m currently learning:
  - How to build an API in rails